obsidianmd/obsidian-help/en/How to/Format your notes.md

 ------------ | ------------
 [[Format your notes\|Formatting]]	|  [[Use hotkeys\|hotkeys]]

-If you want to resize images in tables, the pipe must be escaped with a `\` as well:
+If you want to resize images in tables, you need to escape the pipe with a `\`:

 ```md
 Image | Description